mspencedm/Software-Dev-DnD/Religion/Deities.md

 Magivox is the deity of magic, spells, and the weaving of the arcane threads that make up the fabric of reality.
 Often depicted as a figure bathed in mystic energy, Magivox is invoked by those seeking to unravel the secrets of the arcane and master the mysteries of magic.

 ### Ludon, the Trickster
-Ludon, the Trickster, is the latest addition to the Arventian pantheon.
+Ludon, the Trickster, is the youngest of the original Arventian pantheon.
 With an enigmatic and playful nature, Ludon represents the art of trickery, mischievous pranks, and the subtle manipulation of reality.
 His followers admire his quick wit, cunning intellect, and the ever-present twinkle in his eye.

+### Morthos, the Umbral Despot
+In the cosmic tapestry of Arventia, where light and shadow dance in eternal balance, a malevolent force lurks in the depths of darkness.
+Morthos, known as The Umbral Despot, is an evil deity whose dominion over shadows is a sinister counterpart to the harmonious rule of the Arcknights.
+Emerged from the corrupted echoes of the cosmic event that birthed the Arcknights.

 ## Religious Practices

 ### Innovation Rituals
-Arcknights hold ceremonies to honor Arkon and Machina, during which they present their latest technological and magical innovations.
+Arcknights hold ceremonies to honor Akron and Machina, during which they present their latest technological and magical innovations.
 These rituals involve unveiling new machines, casting groundbreaking spells, and displaying inventions.
 Such innovations are seen as offerings to their deities.

 ### Celestial Observations
 Followers of Astrala engage in nightly sky-watching sessions to study the stars and planets.
 They believe that Astrala's guidance can be found in the celestial patterns and that divination can reveal the future.